When you arrive

 The Intouch Appointment Manager is a check-in and calling mobile app you can use to register your arrival for a pre-booked outpatient appointment.
 This means you won’t need to see a receptionist or check in on one of our Express Check-in kiosks.

-Please watch the video or follow the below instructions to download and use the Intouch mobile app:
+Watch the video or follow these instructions to download and use the Intouch mobile app:

-- Select which hospital site you are attending.
-The app is available to use at all our hospital sites (Beckenham Beacon, King’s College Hospital, Orpington Hospital, Princess Royal University Hospital, Queen Mary’s Hospital, Tessa Jowell Health Centre)
+5. Select which hospital site you are attending.
+The app is available to use at all our hospital sites (Beckenham Beacon, King’s College Hospital, Orpington Hospital, Princess Royal University Hospital, Queen Mary’s Hospital, and Tessa Jowell Health Centre)

-- You will be asked to provide your date of birth and postcode.
+7. You will be asked to give your date of birth and postcode.
 Then select ‘confirm’ to check in for your appointment

-We also have Express Check-in kiosks in many outpatient areas.
+We have Express Check-in kiosks in many outpatient areas.

 If you forget your letter, you can still use the kiosk to check in, by typing in certain details about your appointment.